NMGRL/pychron/docs/user_guide/processing/browser.rst

     will select all samples that have been run within the last *X* hours.
 To set *X* go to Preferences/Processing/Recent

-Use the Irradiations drop-downs to first select an irradiation then an irraidation level.
+Use the Irradiations drop-downs to first select an irradiation then an irradiation level.

 .. note:: Use the *Binoculars* button to force a refresh using the current filtering criteria.

 Graphical Filtering
 ~~~~~~~~~~~~~~~~~~~
+The Graphical Filtering view provides a way to view and select a series of analyses.
+You can narrow that date range to display in a number of ways

+    1. Hit the Graphical Filtering button and select a date range manually
+    2. Select a set of projects and pychron automatically selects the start and end dates
+    3. Select a set of projects then fine tune your selection of samples

+.. note:: If the date range is greater than *X* days you are asked to fine tune your selection by modifying the start and/or end dates.
+To set *X* go to Preferences/Processing/Graphical Filtering
+.. note:: If the samples you have selected were run on multiple mass spectrometers you are given the option of filtering the selection by mass spectrometer.

 Advanced Filtering
 ~~~~~~~~~~~~~~~~~~